infinitered/cr-2024-intermediate-workshop-lessons/misc.md

 This wouldn't scale well to the iOS widget creation part of Module 5... there's just too much native code iteration going on.

+### Other workshop
+- Build a Firebase-enabled chat app with the Ignite starter: [Freaky Fast Full Stack with the FERNI Stack](https://github.com/keith-kurak/ferni-chat-2023)

 ## Module 02

 ## Module 03